Michigan Social Studies Standards

 Personal Finance Activity Long-Term Game Comprehensive Chapter Short Lesson Interactive Calculator Graded Assessment

 Earning Income – conduct research regarding potential income and employee benefit packages, non-income factors that may influence career choice, benefits and costs of obtaining the necessary education or technical skills, taxes a person is likely to pay, and other possible sources of income.
 Examples may include but are not limited to: interest, dividends, capital appreciation, income support from the government, social security.
-Lesson – Income and Compensation
+Lesson – What’s in Your Compensation Package?

 Lesson – What is Money?